- Academic Affairs

 Airfare is provided by the Center.
 Additional estimated cost to each student: $800-$1,000

-The WHO plan encourages that people from all sectors and disciplines be engaged in the efforts to preserve the effectiveness of antimicrobials through antimicrobial stewardship.
-The goal of a stewardship program is to monitor and promote optimization of antimicrobials by making sure patients get the right drug, at the right dose for the right amount of time.
-Formal antimicrobial stewardship programs are required in all United States Hospitals by the Joint Commission and the Centers for Medicare and Medicaid Services as of January 1, 2017; however, antimicrobial stewardship efforts are very much in their infancy in resource limited settings.
+The World Health Organization encourages that people from all sectors and disciplines be engaged in the efforts to preserve the effectiveness of antimicrobials through antimicrobial stewardship.
+The goal of a stewardship program is to monitor and promote optimization of antimicrobials by making sure patients get the right drug at the right dose for the right amount of time.
+Formal antimicrobial stewardship programs are required in all United States hospitals by the Joint Commission and the Centers for Medicare and Medicaid Services as of Jan, 1, 2017; however, antimicrobial stewardship efforts are very much in their infancy in resource-limited settings.
 Since pharmacists and physicians represent core members of an antimicrobial stewardship team, it is essential that pharmacy and medical graduates have a strong foundation in antimicrobial spectrum of activity and judicious utilization of antimicrobials.
 Education on antimicrobial spectrum of activity and appropriate antimicrobial use, particularly early in training for medical and pharmacy students, is not consistent amongst curriculums and most graduating students in the United States would like more education on responsible antimicrobial use.
 Furthermore, assessment of pharmacy and medical student knowledge of responsible antimicrobial use in Zambia is not well described.
-Therefore, the overall goal of the project is to assess pharmacy and medical student knowledge of antimicrobial spectrum of activity and responsible antibiotic use at the University of Zambia Schools of Medicine and Pharmacy.
+Therefore, the overall goal of the project is to assess pharmacy and medical student knowledge of antimicrobial spectrum of activity and responsible antibiotic use at the University of Zambia schools of medicine and pharmacy.
 This data will be used to inform the development of training app-based tools to facilitate learning of this topic.
 Read more about the Zambia 2018 project.

 First assessment of injection drug use practices and associated HIV risks in Kigali, Rwanda